-8. San Antonio Medical School and Public Health School: Dual Positions Pursuant to Article 6252-9a, Vernon's Texas Civil Statutes. --

-It is recommended that an appropriate resolution be adopted in connection with the service of each individual on each of the state or federal boards listed below opposite his name.
+8. San Antonio Medical School and Public Health School: Dual Positions Pursuant to Article 6252-9a, Vernon's Texas Civil Statutes. --With respect to the individuals listed below at The University of Texas Medical School at San Antonio and The University of Texas School of Public Health at Houston, the following resolution was adopted in connection with the service of each individual on each of the state or federal boards opposite his name.
 This resolution is pursuant to Article 6252-9a, Vernon's Texas Civil Statutes: